 Robert F. Smith

 Robert F. Smith is the Founder, Chairman, and Chief Executive Officer of Vista Equity Partners.
 He directs Vista’s investment strategy and decisions, firm governance, and investor relations.
 Vista is a U.S.-based investment firm with offices in Austin, Chicago, and San Francisco, with more than $30 billion in cumulative capital commitments, and oversees a portfolio of over 35 software companies that employ over 50,000 employees worldwide.
-Since Vista’s founding in 2000, Mr. Smith has overseen over 250 completed transactions by the firm representing over $78 billion in transaction value.
+Since Vista’s founding in 2000, Mr. Smith has overseen over 270 completed transactions by the firm representing nearly $85 billion in transaction value.

 Born in Colorado to two parents with PhDs, Mr. Smith trained as an engineer at Cornell University, earning his B.S. in Chemical Engineering.
 Following his MBA from Columbia Business School with honors, Mr. Smith worked at Kraft General Foods, where he earned two United States and two European patents.